Once on the dashboard, you can easily navigate between surveys using the dropdown menu on the top left corner.

 This box will include a visual of your average NPS score

 For each of the Star rating or Grade questions you have asked, there will be a separate box containing the average scores.
-For an overview of the question types available in Starred, head over to our dedicated article.

 By hovering over the graph, you’ll be able to read the full question.